turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra.md

 Let's discuss:

 * the dot in `.total_box_office_sales`: check out [this best practice](http://www.betterspecs.org/#describe)
-* the space between the created horses and the expectation
+* the space between the created films and the expectation

 At this point you should be able to run your tests from the command line using the command `rspec`.